bevy-logging/bevy_logging/src/chapter_4.md

 ```
 How do we just hide spammy's messages?

-Like so using the path that was printed `test_spiral::spammy`
+we do it like so, using the path that was printed `test_spiral::spammy`
 ```rust
 filter: "warn,test_spiral=trace,test_spiral::spammy=info".to_string(),